AssabTigleG/error-copier/README.md

 ## Configuration

-You can configure the Error Copier extension via VS Code's settings (`File > Preferences > Settings`, then search for "Error Context Copier").
+You can configure the Error Copier extension via VS Code's settings (`File > Preferences > Settings` or `Ctrl+,`, then search for "Error Context Copier").

 *   **`errorcontextcopier.contextLinesBefore`** (default: `1`):
     *   Number of context lines to include before each diagnostic/group in reports.